bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :blue_book: 5: Dispatch an Action Event
   - :blue_book: 6: Handle an Action in the Store
   - :blue_book: 7: Use a Switch Statement to Handle Multiple Actions
-  - :blue_book: 8: Use Const for Action Types
+  - :blue_book: 8: Use const for Action Types
   - :blue_book: 9: Register a Store Listener
   - :blue_book: 10: Combine Multiple Reducers
   - :blue_book: 11: Send Action Data to the Store